-The shedding of these many faces can often be painful and difficult and sometimes you may face ridicule and confusion from the people closest to you.
+The shedding of these many faces can be painful and difficult and sometimes you may face ridicule and confusion from the people closest to you.
 Just that itself can almost make you turn back on the journey or not want to even brave that path at all.
-However, I can promise you that if you do take that leap of faith and step on to that path you will get to live a life that will bring you true happiness, a kind of happiness and fulfilment that you could never have experienced if you didn’t take that path.
+However, I can promise you that if you do take that leap of faith and step on to that path you will get to live a life which will bring you true happiness – a kind of happiness and fulfilment that you could never have experienced if you didn’t take that path.

-By being your most authentic self, not only will you find yourself making decisions that create the actual life that you want, but you will actually be attracting people, events, jobs and experiences into your reality that are in alignment with that life as well.
-This works because of the Law of Attraction which is a universal law that simply means that we are able to manifest things into our reality by thought alone.
+By being your most authentic self, not only will you find yourself making decisions that create the life you want, but you will actually be attracting people, events, jobs and experiences into your reality that are in alignment with that life as well.
+This works because of the Law of Attraction which is a universal law that simply means we are able to manifest things into our reality by thought alone.
 This can be something that is conscious or unconscious but either way the way that we are living has a huge impact on what we are bringing into our lives.
 This is why it is so important to think and behave in a way that resonates with our core being.
 The Law of Attraction website puts this quite nicely when it says

 “Very few people are fully aware of how much of an impact the Law of Attraction has on their day to day life.
 Whether we are doing it knowingly or unknowingly, every second of our existence, we are acting as human magnets sending out our thoughts and emotions and attracting back more of what we have put out.”

 For example, if you were to go to events that aligned with your hobbies and interests then you could make friends and connections with people that were on your wavelength.
 Not only that but the friends that you make from these events might introduce you to other people and invite you to other events where you might have wonderful experiences.
+Going even further, something that someone says at that event may suddenly inspire you to create or do something that could change your life.
 Do you see where I am going with this?
 Each decision we make in life is deciding what timeline we are on and to be on the best timeline possible for each of us as individuals we need to make decisions that resonate with our true passions, interests and goals for life.